 - Tell us about yourself

-- So, tell us what you know about nursing
+- Tell us what you know about nursing

 - Tell us why you want to school here